|More pictures from the Knossos Palace|

 labor- intensive goods.
 Japan's overall trade pattern was

-inconsistent with HO.
+with HO.
 (Masahiro Tatemoto and Shinich Ichimura)

 Explanation: They said that Japan's place in the world was somewhere between advanced and LDCs.